 The session in Nagoya reflects on the significant policy effort of Japan to establish a Sound Material Cycle Society and current efforts of industry and policy to establish a carbon-neutral Jyunkangata society informed by environmental systems analysis.
 The session in Beijing explores the national efforts for a green, low-carbon transition in China and their connections to the SDGs.
 It brings together leading Chinese scholars and experts to reflect on these efforts, their impacts, as well as key opportunities and challenges from an interdisciplinary perspective.
 The session in New Delhi focuses on the role of consumers and community-led initiatives in establishing a circular economy in India.

 All four events in the Asia Pacific region have a focus on the contribution of science, policy and the business community for achieving a transition to low carbon and circular economy.
 It will require collaboration among these stakeholders to instill a transformative agenda that can ensure future prosperity and environmental sustainability.
 We invite you to be part of this global event and to benefit from the experience of the global industrial ecology community.

-Find more information on the International Industrial Ecology Day event and the ISIE, including registration for the event.
+Find more information visit the International Industrial Ecology Day event and the ISIE page.